 My bird is a 9-year-old sun conure that I got from a friend after her bird pulled out all of its feathers.
 When he’s not in his cage, he’s very nice, but when he is, he bites and bites and won’t even come out.
 I don’t know how to teach him that it’s okay to come out.
 I’m not angry with him or anything.
 It’s just kind of frustrating.

 Mistreated birds have difficulties just like humans do when we have problems, so simply work with him and give him some time, and maybe remove the cage’s top so just the bottom is there.
+You can check more about how to train an aggressive parrot to solve this issue.

 My Jenday Conure Will Not Stop Plucking Its Feathers….what Should I Do?